karpetrosyan/aioreq/README.md

-**Aioreq** is a low level asynchronous HTTP client library for Python.
-It's built on top of non-blocking TCP sockets.
+**Aioreq** is a Python low-level asynchronous HTTP client library.
+It is built on top of TCP sockets and implements the HTTP protocol entirely on his own.

 [mygit]: https://github.com/karosis88/aioreq